 The Chemical analyses of the adsorbents were carried out using an atomic absorption spectrometer type Perkin Elmer 3110.
-The DRX diffractograms were recorded using a PAnalytical X'Pert Pro type diffractometer, in the 2θ range $10\text{-}60^\circ$ with a step of 0.02° and an equal counting time of 1s, using the K_α radiation of copper ($\lambda = 1.5406$ Å).
-The infrared absorption spectra, recorded using a Perki Elmer 1283 Fourrier transform spectrometer using a potassium bromide (KBr) method.
-Gravimetric (GTA) and differential thermal analysis (DTA) were performed using a Setaram nstrumentation SETSYS evolution system with a heating rate of 10 °C/min up to 1000 °C under an air atmosphere.
+The DRX diffractograms were recorded using a PAnalytical X'Pert Pro type diffractometer, in the $2\theta$ range $10\text{-}60^\circ$ with a step of $0.02^\circ$ and an equal counting time of 1s, using the $K\alpha$ radiation of copper ( $\lambda=1.5406$ Å).
+The infrared absorption spectra were recorded using a Perki Elmer 1283 Fourier transform spectrometer using the potassium bromide (KBr) method.
+Gravimetric (GTA) and differential thermal analysis (DTA) were performed using a Setaram instrumentation SETSYS evolution system with a heating rate of 10 °C/min up to 1000 °C under air atmosphere.
 The surface morphology of the samples was examined by scanning electronic microscopy (SEM, FEI Quanta 200).
 The specific surface area (SSA) values were estimated from nitrogen adsorption isotherms using the BET (Brunauer-Emmett-Teller) equation.
 The isotherms were obtained using a Micromeritics ASAP 2020 system.
-The samples were outgassed at 120 °C for 8 h prior to the measurement.
+The samples were outgassed at 120 °C for 8 h before the measurement.
 The concentration of AR-88 at equilibrium was determined during the removal runs using a UV-visible spectrophotometer (Perkin Elmer model LAMBDA20) at a maximum wavelength of 568 nm.